 2) Add the garlic and cook for about 2 minutes.
 Add the tomato paste and cook for about 3 minutes until it begins to darken.
 Add the wine and the beef stock.
 Boil for 30 minutes.
 Pour everything through a strainer into a saucepan, and squeeze the juices through the strainer with a ladle or whatever you used to stir the veggies.

-3) Boil over high heat until it is reduced to about 1 cup and keep an eye on things so it doesn't burn.
+3) Boil over high heat until it is reduced to about 1 cup and keep an eye on things so they don't burn.
 Add the grape jelly and stir until it is thoroughly dissolved.
 Turn off the heat, taste and add salt if necessary.
 It will not be thick and goopy like ketchup, it will be more like egg nog in thickness.
 If you are not planning on using the sauce immediately or don't plan to use it all, you can store it in the fridge or freezer.